jdmendoza/jdmendoza.github.io/_posts/2019-01-24-feature-selection.md

 	Source 1

-Most of the time, we cannot bruce force search the entire space of feature combinations, so we have to make a trade off in the algorithms.
+Most of the time, we cannot brute force search the entire space of feature combinations, so we have to make a trade off in the algorithms.
 This is where forward and back subset selection come in.

 ## Forward Stepwise Selection
 In forward subset selection, we apply a greedy optimization approach by selecting the best model at each iteration.
 This allows us to search a smaller subset of the feature space.
 In total, there are 1 + p(p+2)/2 combinations of features that need to be trained and tested.